Address:

 509-684-4707 Ext 3712

-Stevens County Jail is, or will soon be, providing tablets for inmates to use for phone and visitation communication, as well as sending and receiving electronic messaging.
-If you don't see this facility's tablet service company listed below, call the jail at 509-684-4707 Ext 3712 for information.
+Stevens County Jail is currently, or will soon be, offering tablets for inmate use.
+These tablets allow inmates to make phone calls, engage in visitation, and send and receive electronic messages.
+If you need more information about the tablet service provider, call the facility at 509-684-4707 Ext 3712.

-Does Stevens County Jail have tablets for the inmates to use?
+Does the Stevens County Jail have tablets for the inmates to use?

 You can find information about the Stevens County Jail’s tablet program at the top of this page.
 If there is no information about it, it is because they either have recently changed companies or are not yet providing this service for inmates.
 Call 509-684-4707 Ext 3712 to confirm.